World Bank Group/ICN Competition Advocacy Contest 2019/2020

 Deadline: December 20, 2019

-Applications are open for the World Bank Group/International Competition Network (ICN) Competition Advocacy Contest 2018-2019.
-The contest aims to highlight the key role competition agencies, sector regulators and other governmental bodies or non governmental organizations play in promoting competition by showcasing their advocacy success stories.
+The International Competition Network (ICN) and the World Bank Group are pleased to announce the launch of the 2019–2020 Competition Advocacy Contest.
+This contest aims to highlight the key role competition agencies, sector regulators and other governmental bodies or non-governmental organizations play in promoting competition by showcasing their advocacy success stories.